wodanaz/adaptiPhy/applications2/new_adaptiphy/README.md

 On HARDAC the Anaconda3 module provides the conda command.
 From an interactive session you can use the Anaconda3 module to create the `adaptiphy` conda environment by running:
 ```
-module load Anaconda3/2019.10-gcb02
+module load Anaconda3
-conda env create -f environment.yml
+conda env create -f adaptiphy.yml
 ```

 ### General Installation Instructions
 Using an Anaconda or Miniconda installallation create the `adaptiphy` conda environment by running:
 ```
-conda env create -f environment.yml
+conda env create -f adaptiphy.yml
 ```

 ## Setup
 Before the pipeline can be run the input genome-alignment MAF files must be processed by [extract_alignments.sh](https://github.com/wodanaz/x/x/x/x/setup-xxxxx.sh).
-The setup script will extract the query alignments and create its respective concatenated genome references used by the adaptiphy pipeline.
-The output files will be created in different directories named query and ref.
+The setup script will extract the query alignments, query regions without perfect homology between species and create its respective concatenated genome references used in the second step of the adaptiphy pipeline.
+The output files of this setup step will be created in two directories named query and ref.

 For example, to process a genome-wide aligment file named `genomewide_alignment.maf` run:
 ```
-./setup-escape-variants.sh -g genomewide_alignment.maf -b file.bed
+./setup-queries_and_references.sh -g genomewide_alignment.maf -b file.bed
 ```

 ## Running
-The `run-adaptiphys.sh` script is used to run the pipeline.
+The `run-adaptiphy.sh` script is used to run the pipeline.
-By default this script will stage input data and upload results, but this functionality can be disabled.
+By default this script will take input data and produce a results table with a pvalue for each region of the genome that has .

 The script requires the following arguments:
 1. query alignment files